-M48.061 Diagnosis Code: Spinal stenosis, lumbar region without neurogenic claudication
+M48.061 diagnosis code: Spinal stenosis, lumbar region without neurogenic claudication

-Is M48.061 Billable?
+Is M48.061 billable?

-Clinical Information
+Clinical information

-- Symptoms of spinal stenosis are loss of bowel or bladder function, sciatica, calves cramping, or pain/numbness/weakness in the buttocks, calves, and legs.
-It is possible, however, that the patient may not experience these symptoms, especially if they don’t have any neurogenic claudication, whose symptoms are pain, tingling, or cramping in the affected extremities.
+Symptoms of spinal stenosis are loss of bowel or bladder function, sciatica, calf cramping, or pain/numbness/weakness in the buttocks, calves, and legs.
+It is possible, however, that the patient may not experience these symptoms, especially if they don't have any neurogenic claudication, whose symptoms are pain, tingling, or cramping in the affected extremities.

-Synonyms Include:
+Synonyms include:

 - Spinal stenosis of lumbar region